Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 ---

 ## 🛠️ TASK 2: Capture Flag2 at /etc/flag2
-Now lets move onto the second challenge at ```http://MACHINE_IP/challenges/chall2.php``` This time once the page loads we are greeted with a message asking us to refresh the page.
+Now let’s move onto the second challenge at ```http://MACHINE_IP/challenges/chall2.php``` This time once the page loads, we are greeted with a message asking us to refresh the page.
-Lets refresh as requested and then we are given some more important information as to the likely path for capture the flag.
+Let’s refresh as requested and then we are given some more important information as to the likely path for capture the flag.
 The page reads as below
 ![lab2_start](./Images/lab2_start.png)

-Lets inspect the page via the browsers Developer Tools to see if we can work out what’s going on here and how we can change ourselves to be an **admin** on investigation of the cookie in the **Network** tab we can see that the cookie has a parameter of **THM=Guest** which we might be able to edit.
+Let’s inspect the page via the browsers Developer Tools to see if we can work out what’s going on here and how we can change ourselves to be an **admin** on investigation of the cookie in the **Network** tab we can see that the cookie has a parameter of **THM=Guest** which we might be able to edit.
 ![lab2_cookie view](./Images/lab2_cookie%20view.png)

-Lets see if we can edit this cookie parameter to make ourselves an admin.
+Let’s see if we can edit this cookie parameter to make ourselves admin.
 Navigate to the **Storage** tab to modify the cookie.
-Lets adjust the cookie value from Guest to **admin**
+Let’s adjust the cookie value from Guest to **admin**
 ![lab2_cookie](./Images/lab2_cookie.png)

-Once we have adjusted the cookie refresh the page and if successful we should revise a new message as below.
+Once we have adjusted the cookie refresh the page and if successful, we should revise a new message as below.
 ![lab2_cookie_success](./Images/lab2_cookie_success.png)

 Now we might think, that once we are the admin we can simply request the flag via the address bar as in previous tasks.
 But in this instance that will not yield any results, but what we did learn via the above steps is that we are able to tamper with the cookie.
-So lets use that knowledge and see if we can input the flag2 path as the cookie value.
+So, let’s use that knowledge and see if we can input the flag2 path as the cookie value.
 Navigate back to your browsers **storage** tab in the Developer Tools and adjust the cookie value to ```../../../../etc/flag2%00```
 ![lab2_cookie_path](./Images/lab2_cookie_path.png)

 Refresh the page and we can see that we have been able to successfully view the contents of flag2 by tampering with the cookie value.